Resurgence and self-completion in renormalized gauge theories: Self-complete QED

 \item Because of the nonexistence of a semiclassical limit of the renormalons, one cannot predict the value of $C$, which remains undetermined even from the requirement of asymptotic safety in Fig.~\ref{beta_function}.
-The constant $C$ is non-Lagrangian, namely, it is not related to the Lagrangian (of QED, in our case).
+The constant $C$ in the two-point function will appear in any Green functions because of the Schwinger–Dyson equation.
+More important, it is non-Lagrangian, namely, it is not related to the Lagrangian (of QED, in our case).
 The latter suggests that, beyond perturbation theory and due to the renormalons, the standard Lagrangian field theory approach fails in the complete, fundamental description of a given QFT system.
 Therefore, renormalon singularities remain an illness of perturbative four-dimensional QFT~\footnote{It is worth mentioning that this insurmountable problem requires going beyond the standard setup of QFT.
 For example, appealing to somewhat exotic properties of spacetime, as in Refs.~\cite{Argyres:2012vv,Maiezza:2022xqv}, the issue can be avoided: in the former, the authors provide a semiclassical limit for IR renormalons in a QFT built on a compactified space; in the latter, the authors show that UV renormalons do not exist for a QFT augmented with the concept of dimensional reduction at high-energy scales.}.
-Regardless of this conceptual issue, the resurgence theory significantly improves the approach to renormalons: a single constant $C$ is sufficient to describe them, instead of the infinite arbitrary constants introduced via operator-product expansion (e.g., Ref.~\cite{Beneke:1998eq}).
+Moreover, there is also the uncomputable (from PT) parameter $h$ which enters in the determination of the kind of singularities, minimally affecting the result in Fig.\ref{beta_function}.
+Regardless of this conceptual issue, the resurgence theory significantly improves the approach to renormalons: a few constants ($C$, $h$) are sufficient to describe them, instead of the infinite arbitrary constants introduced via operator-product expansion (e.g., Ref.~\cite{Beneke:1998eq}).
 Therefore, one can \textit{a posteriori} extract the value of $C$ in realistic models by measuring the running coupling at different energies or computing nonperturbative corrections proportional to $C$ to some physical observable and then matching with data.
-Alternatively, there may be the possibility to identify the dynamic universality class of the critical point in the QFT system under consideration so that the values of the critical exponents are known.
+Alternatively, identifying the dynamic universality class of the critical point in the QFT system under consideration may be possible so that the values of the critical exponents are known.
 Consequently, the constant $C$ might be determined by universality considerations (this applies for models where the IR renormalons are the ones to lie on the semi-positive axis, so not in the case of QED).
 For example, in this regard, see Ref.~\cite{Son:2004iv}, in which the authors suggest the universality class for QCD to be that of a model H, i.e., the liquid-gas phase transition.